blobule/habpanel-powerflow-widget/README.md

 Ideally, use inkscape to edit the svg.
 The Object window and XML window (control-shift-X) are very useful for this.

-* make sure the svg has id='svg8'
+* make sure the svg has id='svg8'   (or change 'svg8' inside power-flow.js, near line 97)
-* identify the path with id='pathP1' to 'pathP4'
+* identify the path with id='pathP1' to 'pathP4'   (or change power-flow.js, near line 111)

-These ids are hardcoded in power-flow.js, but easy to change.
+The svg file name is set as templateURL in power-flow.js, near line 88.